klotz94/klotz94.github.io/README.md

 ```
 python -m htttp.server 8889
 ```
 and then opening it in a browser http://localhost:8889/germany_map.html.
+Or you can directly view it on github.io at https://simon-sk.github.io/.

 It can also be found on Youtube: https://www.youtube.com/watch?v=M9B6r5ggLh4